- University of North Carolina School of Law , J.D. magna cum laude, 2013 (Order of the Coif)

 - Rice University, B.A., 2009

 - State Bar of Texas

-- U.S. District Court for the Western, Southern, and Eastern Districts of Texas
+- U.S. District Courts for the Eastern, Northern, Southern and Western Districts of Texas

 - Fourth Circuit Court of Appeals

 - U.S. District Court for the Middle District of North Carolina

 (210) 447-8033 phone

 Dylan A. Farmer is an associate at Schmoyer Reinhard.
 Prior to joining the firm, Mr. Farmer spent three years as an associate in a small Houston law firm representing public employers in employment, civil rights, and construction and contracting disputes.

 Mr. Farmer’s practice encompasses all aspects of labor and employment law and commercial litigation in both federal and state courts.
 Mr. Farmer has successfully handled claims involving the United States and Texas Constitutions, Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Texas Labor Code, and various other employment laws and regulations.
 He has also authored a number of briefs for both federal and state courts of appeals and represented clients in administrative disputes before the Texas Alcoholic Beverage Commission and the Texas Commissioner of Education.
 He has also assisted clients in drafting employee handbooks, procurement policies, charter applications, and other governing documents.